 The scoring process will use Olympic scoring, where the highest and lowest scores are removed from the score average.
 This scoring system eliminates the need for the committee members to recuse themselves from scoring/voting and mitigates conflicts of interest.
 The final scores and recommendation of the committee will be forwarded to the Vice President for Research and Innovation and the President for the final award decision.

-Review of submitted proposals will begin in January of each academic year, with notice of award occurring by the end of February.
+Review of submitted proposals will begin in January of each calendar year with notice of award occurring by the end of February.
+Note, the timeline for announcing the 2020 recipient may be delayed due to an extended deadline.